musatee/replication_using_terraform_ansible/README.md

-Replicate webapp from priavte repo & setup it on aws infrastructure using terraform & ansible
+Provision an EC2 instance(ubuntu), a RDS on aws and deploy laravel project from private github repo on it using terraform and ansible.